 - protects consumers -- for example, by requiring insurance companies to cover people with pre-existing conditions and preventing them from arbitrarily canceling your coverage

 - allows states to expand Medicaid coverage

 - creates marketplaces (sometimes called "exchanges") for affordable health insurance plans, and

 - establishes new funding for public health and prevention.

-At ObamacareByZipCode, we focus on helping you understand how Obamacare works in New York, to help you get the coverage you need.
+At ObamacareByZipCode, we focus on helping you understand how Obamacare works in Wyoming, to help you get the coverage you need.